visudchang/mission-sim/docs/README.md

 ### Mission Simulator by Visud Chang ###

-Mission Simulator is a full-stack spacecraft operations system built to emulate real-time telemetry, orbital mechanics, and command/control loops between a ground station and an onboard flight computer.
-The system models telemetry from an IMU sensor, visualizes live attitude and orbital state, and allows mission commands like burns to be executed and monitored in a mission-style interface.
+Mission Simulator is a spacecraft operations system I built to emulate real-time telemetry, orbital mechanics, and command/control loops between a ground station and an onboard flight computer.
+The system models telemetry from an IMU sensor, visualizes live telemetry and orbital state, and allows mission commands like burns to be executed and monitored in a mission-style interface.

 Built using:
 -React + Tailwind CSS (GUI)
--Python (Flask) (Ground Station)
--Golang (Flight Computer logic)
+-Python + Computer Networking (TCP/Websockets/Flask) (Ground Station) -Golang + C++ (Flight Computer logic)
--Arduino + ESP32 + BNO055 IMU (Hardware Interface)
+-Arduino + ESP32 + BNO055 IMU + RF Systems (E32) (Hardware Interface)
 -Docker (Containerized Deployment)

 Features